-We believe ASLAN004 is the only fully human monoclonal antibody in clinical development that targets the IL-13 receptor α 1 subunit, or IL-13R α 1.
-By targeting IL-13R α 1, ASLAN004 potently inhibits signaling of both interleukin 4, or IL-4, and interleukin 13, or IL-13.
+ASLAN004 is a fully human monoclonal antibody that targets the IL-13 receptor $\alpha$ 1 subunit, or IL-13R $\alpha$ 1.
+ASLAN004 is currently in pre-clinical development, and we are not aware of any other antibodies in clinical development targeting IL-13R $\alpha$ 1.
+By targeting IL-13R $\alpha$ 1, ASLAN004 potently inhibits signaling of both interleukin 4, or IL-4, and interleukin 13, or IL-13.
 IL-4 and IL-13 are central to triggering symptoms of allergy in atopic dermatitis, such as redness and itching of the skin, as well as asthma symptoms such as shortness of breath, wheezing and coughing.
 Dupilumab is marketed for severe atopic dermatitis and recently completed a successful Phase 3 clinical trial in asthma.
 As we target the same pathways as dupilumab, we believe ASLAN004 can follow a similar regulatory path.
-We believe ASLAN004 has the potential to become a first-in-class IL-13R α 1 inhibitor.
-By targeting IL-13R α 1, a receptor with a narrower cellular distribution than the IL-4 receptor, we believe ASLAN004 has the potential to offer both a lower dose and lower dosing frequency, which are important features for subcutaneous injections, providing greater patient convenience.
+We believe ASLAN004 has the potential to become a first-in-class IL-13R $\alpha$ 1 inhibitor.
+By targeting IL-13R $\alpha$ 1, a receptor with a narrower cellular distribution than the IL-4 receptor, we believe ASLAN004 has the potential to offer both a lower dose and lower dosing frequency, which are important features for subcutaneous injections, providing greater patient convenience.
 In addition, ASLAN004 has more selective binding than dupilumab, which we believe could give ASLAN004 a more favorable side effect profile than dupilumab.
-We expect to initiate a Phase 1 clinical trial for ASLAN004 in other inflammatory indications, such as chronic obstructive pulmonary disorder, or COPD.
+We expect to initiate a Phase 1 clinical trial for ASLAN004 in the second half of 2018 and plan to continue development in asthma and severe atopic dermatitis.
+In the future, we may also develop ASLAN004 in other inflammatory indications, such as chronic obstructive pulmonary disorder, or COPD.
 We licensed worldwide rights for ASLAN004 from CSL Limited, or CSL, in May 2014.